World Heritage Identification Number: 868

 Routes of Santiago de Compostela in France: Medieval Pilgrimage Routes in Western Europe

-The Routes of Santiago de Compostela in France, inscribed as a UNESCO World Heritage Site in 1998, represent some of the most significant medieval pilgrimage routes in Western Europe.
-These routes were essential conduits for religious and cultural exchange between different European regions during the Middle Ages.
+Routes of Santiago de Compostela in France, inscribed as a UNESCO World Heritage Site in 1998, comprise a collection of historic pilgrimage-related monuments and route sections associated with the Camino de Santiago tradition in France.
+These sites represent some of the most significant medieval pilgrimage heritage locations in Western Europe and illustrate the profound religious and cultural importance of the pilgrimage to Santiago de Compostela during the Middle Ages.

 Santiago de Compostela was the supreme goal for countless thousands of pious pilgrims who converged there from all over Europe throughout the Middle Ages.
 To reach Spain pilgrims had to pass through France, and the group of important historical monuments included in this inscription marks out the four routes by which they did so.